 Is Planet Neptune Visible Tonight in 2023?

 Since Neptune takes so long to orbit the sun, it appears to move very slowly against the background stars.
 For us, this means this year the planet will be shuttling between Pisces and Aquarius: It begins the year in Aquarius, moves to Pisces in March, back to Aquarius in November and returns to end the year back in Pisces.

 - Magnitude Range: +7.8 to +8.0 (dimmest)

-- Visible in the evening sky: January, October – December
+- Visible in the evening sky: February, July through November

-- Not visible: February – May (superior conjunction is on 13 March)
+- Not visible: Late Feb – May (superior conjunction is on 15 March)

 - Visible in the morning sky: June and July